wichmann-lab/python-psignifit/docs/examples/priors.md

 psigniplot.plot_prior(res)
 ```

+The panels in the top row show the prior densities for threshold, width
+and lapse rate respectively.
+In the second row psychometric functions
+corresponding to the 0, 25, 75 and 100% quantiles of the prior are
+plotted in colour.
+The other parameters of the functions are left at
+the prior mean value, which is also marked in all panels in black.
+As an orientation the small black dots in the lower panels mark the
+levels at which data were sampled.

-You should check that the assumptions `psignifit` take
+You should check that the assumptions we make for the heuristic to
-are actually true in the case of your data.
+work are actually true in the case of your data.
-e.g. check whether one of the following statements holds:
+e.g. check whether (at least) one of the following statements holds:

 - You understand what our priors mean exactly and judge them to be appropriate.
 - You are sure you recorded a trial well above and a trial well below threshold.
-- Your posterior concentrates on an area for which the prior was constant.
+- Your posterior concentrates on an area for which the prior was (nearly) constant.

 You can evaluate your priors with above plot.
-In the upper panels the plots show the priors for the `threshold`, `width` and $\lambda$ parameters.
-Five selected values are shown color-coded, as points on the prior and below the corresponding psychometric functions.
-The black case correspond to the mean of the prior; the yellow, red, blue and green cases correspond to the minimum, 25 % percentile, 75 % percentile, and maximum of the prior, respectively.

-With these example sigmoids you can evaluate the adequacy of the prior:
+With these color-coded sigmoids
+you can evaluate the adequacy of the prior:

 For a threshold prior to be adequate (first column), it should be flat along all your stimulus levels; this will ensure that the threshold estimation is driven exclusively by the data.
 The stimulus levels of your data are shown as black-dots in the x-axis.
 The prior is flat (constant) for all threshold values between the red and blue sigmoids; both are equally likely.
 The yellow and green sigmoids are very unlikely, and this makes sense as they are outside of the range of stimulus levels.
 Here you can see that `psignifit` assumes that you choose stimulus values along the whole range the psychometric function.